Higher direct images of snc ideal sheaves: Abstract

 \section{Abstract}

-{ We prove invariance results for the cohomology groups of ideal sheaves of simple normal crossing divisors under (a restricted class of) birational morphisms of pairs in arbitrary characteristic.
+{ We prove invariance results for the cohomology groups of ideal sheaves of simple normal crossing divisors under (a restricted class of) birational morphisms of pairs in arbitrary characteristic, assuming a conjecture regarding the existence of normal Cohen-Macaulayfications.
 As an application, we extend some foundational results in the theory of rational pairs that were previously known only in characteristic 0. }